keplersj/website/content/about/biography.md

 title: Biography
 ---

-I am a computer programmer and college student based out of Salt Lake City, with experience in entrepreneurship, student leadership, and open source software development.
+Kepler Sticka-Jones is a proven technologist delivering creative,solid solutions for business by combining broad knowledge and experience into meaningful and successful results.